npgsql/doc/conceptual/Npgsql/connection-string-parameters.md

 SSL Password                 | Password for a key for a client certificate.                                                                                                |
 Root Certificate             | Location of a CA certificate used to validate the server certificate.                                                                       | PGSSLROOTCERT
 Check Certificate Revocation | Whether to check the certificate revocation list during authentication.                                                                     | false
+SSL Negotiation              | Controls how SSL encryption is negotiated with the server, if SSL is used.
+Introduced in 9.0.
+[See docs for possible values and more info](security.md). | PGSSLNEGOTIATION
 Channel Binding              | Control whether channel binding is used when authenticating with SASL.
 Introduced in 8.0.                                                   | Prefer
 Persist Security Info        | Gets or sets a Boolean value that indicates if security-sensitive information, such as the password, is not returned as part of the connection if the connection is open or has ever been in an open state. | false
 Kerberos Service Name        | The Kerberos service name to be used for authentication.
 [See docs for more info](security.md).                                             | postgres